Zilliqa/ZIP/zips/zip-11.md

-in the hands of the delegator or held in a contract on-chain the mechanics of which is transparent to the public. <br> <br> Compare this with a mechanism where assets do not leave the delegator's wallet, for instance they get locked at the protocol-layer.
+in the hands of the delegator or held in a contract on-chain the mechanics of which is transparent to the public. <br> <br> Compare this with a mechanism where assets do not leave the delegator's wallet, for instance they get locked at the protocol-layer and therefore cannot be moved and hence are considered staked.
 The holder always holds the custody of the asset.
 We refer to this as _self-custody_. <br><br> ZIP-11 does not provide a self-custodial staking mechanism but a non-custodial way to delegate tokens.

 ## Uncapped Staking